-Tucked secretly among the spruce trees and the west bank of the Yukon River, you will find the wooden vestiges of several paddle wheelers.
+The paddlewheel graveyard is tucked secretly among the spruce trees and the west bank of the Yukon River.
 Once considered the primary mode of transportation in the region, these boats were abandoned when ground travel became more popular.
 Here the massive wrecks linger, waiting for you to explore the collapsed pile of wooden planks and rotting struts.

 Be aware that the site is unmanaged and should be explored at your own risk.
 Drop by the Visitor Information Centre to ask about weather and water levels before venturing over.